Natalie A Seehausen

 What values are most important to you in your work and personal life?

 Natalie shared that the values guiding her work and life include service, integrity, resilience, and community.
 She explained that she believes in treating people with respect, leading by example, and always keeping the well-being of residents and staff at the center of every decision.
 She also values teamwork and believes deeply in supporting and uplifting those around her.
-Natalie mentioned that outside of her career, she enjoys spending time with her daughter, staying engaged with her local volleyball community, and continuing her education as she works toward her master’s degree in legal studies.
+Natalie mentioned that outside of her career, she enjoys spending time with her family and friends.
+Staying engaged with her daughter's passion for volleyball by serving as a board member of the local club volleyball program, and continuing her education as she works toward her master’s degree in legal studies.
 She also enjoys reading industry publications and listening to podcasts related to leadership, operations, and healthcare.